 Ulla the little owl lives in the owl forest and is often visited by her friends Anna and Peter.
 They are best friends as well as neighbours.
 While Peter is still in preschool Anna is already a first grader.
 Together they experience many exciting and funny adventures.

 The full book series will consist of five books and will contain many stories about various media topics, such as age appropriate media use, learning to read, advertisement and many more.
 Additional materials are available on Ulla's website for free and nicely complement the books.
 With these working papers, instructions and ideas for active media projects, suggestions for discussion topics, etc., it enables you to emphasise specific aspects of a story after reading.

 -> You are interested in learning more about our Ulla project for early childhood media education?
 It is possible to obtain translation and publication licences.
-If you want to know more, please do get in touch with us (Contact us).
+If you want to know more about Ulla or order her books, please do get in touch with us (Contact us).